tarfin-labs/vue-next-task/README.md

 **Project requirements**

 * Build your table component from scratch.
 You can't use any existing Vue component for this project.
-* The component must have search capabilities.
+* The component must have search (not filter) capabilities.
 (Split your components into smaller components.)
 * The component must have pagination.
 * You should add an event detail page.
 Don't forget to add a show detail action to the table component.
 * You must write tests for your code.
 (We recommend to use Jest for tests)
 * You can add sorting feature for the table component.
 This feature is not a must but it is a big bonus.
 (If you decide to implement the sorting feature, make sure that the sorting mechanism doesn't need any other API requests.)
 * You can use `bootstrap` or `tailwindcss` as CSS framework.
 * Axios or any other alternatives can be used for HTTP requests.
+* Try to commit your changes every ~15 minutes.
+This will be a big bonus.

 **Submitting the finished task**